JurrivhLeon/JurrivhLeon.github.io/_posts/2023-07-15-Fusion-ORL.md

 | $\vdots$ | $\vdots$ | $\vdots$ | $\ddots$ | $\vdots$ |
 | $X=x_K$ | $\mathbb{E}[Y_{x_K}\vert x_1]$ | $\mathbb{E}[Y_{x_K}\vert x_2]$ | $\cdots$ | $\mathbb{E}[Y_{x_K}\vert x_K]$ |

+The diagonal cells can be filled since $\mathbb{E}[Y_x\vert I=x]=\mathbb{E}[Y\vert I=x]$ by the axiom of consistency, and the non-diagonal cells, though not initially known, can be learned by our agent.
+With finite-sample concerns, different learning strategies are proposed to exploit the datasets’ relationship while managing the uncertainty implicit in a MAB learning scenario.